TheTrueTrooper/AngelASPMVCExtensions/README.md

 # AngelASPExtentions
-A set of Extention Methods That allow for easy bundling from anywhere and razor templating to a string.
+A set of Extention Methods that allow for easy bundling from anywhere and razor templating to a string.
 Maybe Template a Email using razor?

 This Is a ASP extention lib for ASP MVC Controllers and ASP MVC Razor HTML helper.